Jeff Pulaski, director

 ADCI Department Website1

-The School of Art, Design and Creative Industries offers four program areas: art education, art history, graphic design and studio art.
-These programs offer courses within the BA and BFA degrees to train and educate art and design majors.
+The School of Art, Design and Creative Industries (ADCI) offers four program areas: art education, art history, graphic design and studio art.
+These programs offer courses within the Bachelor of Arts (BA) and Bachelor of Fine Arts (BFA) degrees to train and educate art and design majors.
 Students in academic programs other than art are encouraged to enroll in any of our courses to gain a better understanding of art and extend their visual literacy.

 During the first year of study, the foundation studies curriculum develops technical abilities and visual literacy within a conceptual and historical framework.
 These fundamental skills provide the basis for understanding and creating art forms at a professional level in advanced coursework.

-Art students have excellent classroom and laboratory facilities in McKnight Art Center and Henrion Annex.
-Clayton Staples Art Gallery offers guest artist and thematic exhibits in addition to featuring BFA and MFA graduation shows.
-McKnight provides extensive space for exhibiting student work including two other student-run galleries, Project Space and Print Space.
-The school manages Shift Space, an off-campus gallery downtown in the heart of Wichita’s creative community.
+Art students have excellent classroom and laboratory facilities in McKnight Art Center and Henrion Hall.
+The Clayton Staples Art Gallery offers guest artist and thematic exhibits in addition to featuring BFA and MFA graduation shows.
+McKnight provides extensive space for exhibiting student work including Project Space, a student-run exhibition space.
+The school also manages Shift Space, an off-campus gallery downtown in the heart of Wichita’s creative community.

 At the Edwin A. Ulrich Museum of Art in McKnight, students can view a wide range of exhibitions and hear a variety of visiting artists and guest lecturers.
 The Lewis and Selma Miller Fund provides programs of regional and national interest.